Texas's at-large congressional seat: History of at-large seats

 From its admission to the Union in 1845, Texas has had single-member congressional districts; the first congressional delegation consisted of two House members from single-member districts.
 This remained the case until after the Civil War and Reconstruction.
 In 1869 Texas was awarded four seats and two more as a result of the 1870 census.
 In 1870, the two new seats were designated as at-Large and were elected statewide.
 Each citizen voted for three Members of Congress (one from their district and two statewide).
 By the elections of 1874, the legislature still delayed redistricting the state into six single-member districts, although the districts were of unequal populations.

 The Texas Constitution of 1876 required that the Legislature pass a redistricting plan during the first session after the publication of the decennial national census of the population.
 But, the Texas legislature, like others across the country, sometimes did not follow through on this obligation.
 The rural-dominated legislature had little taste for giving up power.

-After the 1880 decennial census, Texas had the largest percentage gain in its congressional apportionment, from 6 members to 11.
+After the 1880 census, Texas had the largest percentage gain in its congressional apportionment, from 6 members to 11.
 The legislature defined 11 single-member districts for the 1882 elections.
-When Texas received additional congressional seats as a result of the 1890 Census and 1900 Census, it quickly accomplished redistricting to have equal populations in single- member districts.
+When Texas received additional congressional seats as a result of the 1890 census and 1900 census, it quickly accomplished redistricting to have equal populations in single-member districts.

-After the 1910 Census, Texas received two additional seats.
+After the 1910 census, Texas received two additional seats.
 Rather than redistrict, it added these as at-large seats.
 They remained at-large seats until shortly before the 1918 elections.
-The legislature decided to redraw the state's 18 districts almost at the end of the decade in an effort to punish Rep. A. Jeff McLemore of Houston for his opposition to President Woodrow Wilson (a fellow-Democrat) based on Wilson's decision to seek U.S entry into World War I. McLemore and fellow Houstonians Daniel E. Garrett (also an at-large congressman) and Joe H. Eagle were all drawn into the 8th congressional district.
+The legislature decided to redraw the state's 18 districts almost at the end of the decade in an effort to punish Rep. A. Jeff McLemore of Houston, who was a representative for the at-large district, for his opposition to President Woodrow Wilson (a fellow-Democrat) based on Wilson's decision to seek U.S entry into World War I. McLemore and fellow Houstonians Daniel E. Garrett (also an at-large congressman) and Joe H. Eagle were all drawn into the 8th congressional district.

 As Texas received no additional seats until 1931, it had no need to redistrict.
 In 1931, three more seats were allotted to Texas; the legislature waited until 1933 to redraw the districting plan.
 "This resulted in the under-representation of the people in those districts where population grew faster than the rest of the state.
 The failure to redistrict favored the rural areas at the expense of Texas's growing urban centers.
 The latter's faster population growth meant they deserved additional seats in the state Legislature and the U.S. Congress."